Family private health insurance policies

 Family hospital policies can cover treatment as a private patient in either a public or private hospital.
 They can include in-hospital treatment by a doctor of your choice, accommodation to stay in a ward, and theatre fees for surgery.

 Health insurance policies that include hospital cover are sorted into four main tiers: Gold, Silver, Bronze and Basic.
-There may also be ‘plus’ versions of some of these when the policy covers certain extra treatments.
+There may also be ‘plus’ versions of some of these tiers that also cover certain extra treatments.
 The tier of cover you choose for your family will partially determine how much you pay in premiums, and which hospital treatments and procedures you will be covered for.

 Family extras cover